youldash/iOS/Day 3/README.md

 > **Note:** Xcode project files for this exercise will be pushed to this repo, later.

-## Exercise 6: Containers
+## Exercise 7: Containers

 As the title of this exercise suggests, Scene Graph elements need to be hosted in some sort of special Container facade.
-This host will introduced next (and will be used later in future exercises of this training course).
+This host will be introduced next (and will be used later in future exercises of this training course).

 ### Defining the Container "Abstract" Class